-If you want to play the best PS5 games you’ve come to the right place.
+If you want to play the best PS5 games in 2022 then you’ve come to the right place.
 Our guide to the best PS5 games is the product of many happy hours and in the case of some of the more difficult PS5 titles, quite a lot of swearing too.

 If you’re planning to get a lot of PlayStation 5 games – and you should, because every game here is a gem – then you might want to consider investing in one of the best PS5 SSDs as well: as much as we love our PS5, we don’t love constantly having to delete games to make room for new ones.